cpg716/SuitSync/docs/LIGHTSPEED_INTEGRATION_GUIDE.md

 ## 2. Authentication Strategy

-The application uses a dual-authentication strategy to interact with the Lightspeed API.
+The application uses a dual-authentication strategy to interact with the Lightspeed API 2.0+.

 ### 2.1.
 User Authentication (OAuth 2.0)